alde/horus/README.md

 Submission of keys should always be done over TLS.

+## Configuration

+See the [config-test.toml](backend/config/config-test.toml) file for available configuration settings.

 ## Backend
 Backend is written in Go, and is very simple.